floriov/CV/README.md

 #### Analytical Thinking
  Working as a software engineer, I will have to solve problems on a daily basis, which I love doing.
-Having studied maths and further maths at A Levels as well as working in the financial services sector has honed my problem-solving and anayltical skills.
+Having studied maths and further maths at A-Levels as well as working in the financial services sector has honed my problem-solving and anayltical skills.

 #### Attention to detail